Our activities in the Nordics

 Aller A/S was founded in 1873 under the name Carl Allers Etablissement A/S in Copenhagen by Carl Julius Aller and wife Laura.
 In 1874 they started the publication of Nordisk Mønster Tidende (now femina) and in 1877 the first issue of Illustreret Familie Journal was published.

 Aller A/S early began to publish magazines in both Norway and Sweden.
-Aller Media AB was founded in 1894 followed by Aller Media AS in 1897.
-In 1992 publication in Finland began when Aller Media OY was founded.
+Aller Media AB (previously Svenska Aller AB) was founded in 1894 followed by Aller Media AS (previously Norsk Aller AS) in 1897.
+And in 1992 we founded Aller Media OY in Finland.

 When it All Began

-Together Carl and Laura developed Nordisk Mønster-Tidende, now femina, which was released for the the very first time on January 1st 1874.
+Together Carl and Laura developed Nordisk Mønster-Tidende, being published for the first time on January 1st, 1874.
+Today we know Nordisk Mønster-Tidende as femina.

 King Christian IX Becomes a Subscriber